-Impact Report - means the Tejon and Costilla Urban Renewal Area Impact Report prepared by DGC Consulting, dated xxxxx.
+Impact Report - means the Tejon and CostillaTejon and Costilla Urban Renewal Area Tax Forecast and County Impact Report, prepared by DGC Consulting, dated October 2018.

-Metropolitan District (or Districts) - means a quasi-municipal corporation and political subdivision of the State of Colorado organized under the Colorado Special District Act, 32-1-101, et seq., C.R.S., as from time to time amended, or any successor district or districts thereto as may be approved by the City.
+District (or Districts) - means a metropolitan district which is a quasi-municipal corporation and political subdivision of the State of Colorado organized under the Colorado Special District Act, 32-1-101, et seq., C.R.S., as from time to time amended, or a business improvement district which is a quasi-municipal corporation and political subdivision of the State of Colorado organized under the Colorado Business Improvement District Act, 31-25-1201, et seq., C.R.S., as from time to time amended, or any successor District or Districts thereto as may be approved by the City.

-Increment Valuation Revenues - means the revenues produced by the increment valuation of taxable property and municipal sales taxes as described in Section 7.0 of this Urban Renewal Plan.
+Increment Valuation Revenues - means the revenues produced by the increment valuation of taxable property and municipal sales and use taxes as described in Section 7.0 of this Urban Renewal Plan.